 Douglass College of Rutgers University; BA, English and Journalism

 Muna Killingback joins the Center for Women in Politics and Public Policy with many years of experience advocating for and writing about women's and human rights, peace, and social and economic justice.
 Formerly at the Center for Rebuilding Sustainable Communities after Disasters at UMass Boston, she had previously served as Executive Director of the Cambridge-based nonprofit organization Theological Opportunities Program (now Women Explore).
 She is a former director of communications for the World YWCA, headquarters of the global women's movement in Geneva.
 As a freelance writer and editor, she specialized in the work and communications needs of nonprofit and non-governmental organizations (NGOs), including grant writing.
 She continues to serve as one of the World YWCA's UN representatives.

 Education: BA, Women’s Studies, University of Massachusetts Dartmouth

 Denise Schultz comes to the center with a lengthy background in the financial services industry.
 Most recently she has shifted her career to focus on women.
 With a strong background in women’s studies, her interests lie at the intersection of feminism, mothering and public policy.
 Schultz is the chair of her local Democratic Town Committee and is an active volunteer for several campaigns.
 She is involved with the National Women’s Studies Association as a member of the Feminist Mothering Caucus, and presented at the regional conference in 2010 and national conference in 2012.
-She was a student in the Program for Women in Politics and Public Policy and is a graduate of the 2013 class of Emerge Massachusetts.
+She earned a Graduate Certificate in Gender, Leadership and Public Policy at UMass Boston and is a graduate of the 2013 class of Emerge Massachusetts.